How to Grow SaaS Sales Without Increasing Spending – 3 Most Common Problems Of Over 55 SaaS Companies

 You defined you Ideal Customer Persona (ICP) and drilled down you personae so you clearly understand their needs and wants, goals, pain points, fears.

 You also talk to your users on a consistent basis to get feedback to continuously understand how they interact with your product to receive the value they pay for.
 This allows you to align your marketing messages to speak their language and offer a product they are excited about.

-However this is not enough in in today’s competitive SaaS landscape.
+However this is not enough in today’s competitive SaaS landscape.

-I’d like to make a distinction between understanding what users want to hear, to actually applying this knowledge at the right time in the sales cycle.
-Therefore the problem doesn’t rest in doing the research, but rather in executing the tactics correctly at the right time of the sales process.
+I’d like to make a distinction between understanding what users want to hear and actually applying this knowledge at the right time in the sales cycle.
+Therefore the problem often doesn’t rest in doing the research, but rather in executing the tactics correctly at the right time of the sales process.

 I made the assumption that you know your users really well, that you understand them and their questions and concerns.
 If not – you need to address this first.

 Let’s discuss the actual problems we come across.

 Many businesses don’t understand that their users (who often fragment into various groups) will have different set of questions and problems as they move along the sales funnel.
 Instead of applying the right language and trying to answer their questions globally, the right buyer questions need to be addressed at the right time of the buying process.